e-c-k-e-r/vall-e/docs/models_v2.md

 * it's reasonable to assume that a lot of the nitty gritty like LR warmup and slowly introducing features are entirely unnecessary
 * the model *may* benefit from setting the dataloader to a speaker-based one, so it can balance different speakers.
 * due to some form of regression, training under bfloat16 (even with AMP) will cause the gradient norm to slowly grow along with the loss.
-	* I'm honestly not too sure, since an experimental `dac-smaller-44khz-llama-9` model was trained with similar settings and it was rather stable.

 The `nemo-larger-44khz-llama-8` model is similar to its immediate predecessor, with 1024-dim, 24 layers, and 16 heads.
 Training is similar where the only difference is with a learning rate of `3.0e-4`.
 Speech emerged quicker than its predecessor at `?`% of the epoch, but quality remains about the same.
 * increasing the de-facto batch size and lowering the learning rate seems to be necessary to edge out improvements in speaker similarity.